FOOT AND HAND REFLEXOLOGY FOR HEALING

 Foot and hand reflexology are ancient and amazing methods of therapy that are also extremely safe, simple and effective.
 The technique consists of firmly rubbing the feet or hands in particular ways.

 History.
 Dr. Paul Eck did not include reflexology in his nutritional balancing programs, although he was aware of the benefits of foot and hand reflexology.
 I added this technique because it fits our stringent criteria for therapies that are safe, yang in macrobiotic terminology, inexpensive and very effective.

 1. Acupressure.
 This term is not correct, however, because it refers to stimulating various acupuncture meridians using pressure over the acupuncture points.
 However, one does not need to know acupuncture to do foot reflexology effectively and, in fact, it is only partially about the acupuncture meridians.

 The reflex channels.
 A system of tiny tubes or energy channels run vertically down the front of the body and up the back of the body along the entire length of the body.
 They form what are called the reflex channels that connect to all the organs, glands and tissues of the human and animal body.
 Some turn around at the feet and the hands.
-This is why rubbing in these locations is especially helpful.
+This may be why rubbing in these locations is especially helpful.
 When one does this, it stimulates the entire channel to empty or open, and this action moves the energy along the channel.